91st Academy Awards: Unsuccessful efforts to shorten the ceremony

 In an effort to shorten the ceremony, it was reported that only two of the nominees for Best Original Song, "All the Stars" and "Shallow", would be performed live.
+According to Diane Warren, Lady Gaga decided not to perform if the other three songs would be excluded.
 After a negative reaction from audiences and industry musicians, including Lin-Manuel Miranda and members of the music branch, the Academy backtracked and announced that all five Best Original Song nominees would be performed during the ceremony.
-"All the Stars" would not be performed, however, with Variety reporting that there were "logistics and timing issues" with its performers.
+"All the Stars" would not be performed, however, with Variety reporting that there were "logistics and timing issues" with its performers, Kendrick Lamar and SZA.

 On February 11, AMPAS announced that the presentation of four awards categories, Best Cinematography, Best Live Action Short Film, Best Film Editing, and Best Makeup and Hairstyling, would occur during commercial breaks.
 They said that these presentations would be streamed so viewers could watch them live online, and that the winners' acceptance speeches would be replayed later in the broadcast.
-The decision received extensive backlash from audiences, and from filmmakers including Guillermo del Toro, Christopher Nolan, Martin Scorsese, Quentin Tarantino, Damien Chazelle, Spike Lee, Joe Dante and Alfonso Cuarón (the latter of whom was nominated and won in one of the aforementioned categories).
+The decision received extensive backlash from audiences.
+Several filmmakers, including Guillermo del Toro, Christopher Nolan, Martin Scorsese, Quentin Tarantino, Damien Chazelle, Spike Lee, Joe Dante and Alfonso Cuarón (the latter of whom was nominated and won in one of the aforementioned categories), signed on to an open letter to the Academy asking it to reverse its decision.
 Four days later, the Academy reversed the decision and announced that all 24 categories would be presented live.